signalfx/integrations/azure/README.md

 ### DESCRIPTION

-Use SignalFx to monitor Microsoft Azure services via Azure Monitor.
+Use SignalFx to monitor Microsoft Azure services via Microsoft Azure Monitor.

-#### FEATURES
+### FEATURES

-Connecting to Microsoft Azure allows you to take advantage of SignalFx’s extensive Azure support.
+Connecting to Azure allows you to take advantage of SignalFx’s extensive Azure support.

 - SignalFx can sync metadata about your Azure Virtual Machines (only applicable to the VM's created/managed by Azure Resource Manager) to enrich metrics reported by Azure Monitor or the [SignalFx collectd agent](https://github.com/signalfx/integrations/tree/master/collectd)[](sfx_link:sfxcollectd).
 - SignalFx provides built-in dashboards for many Azure services that report to Monitor, such as [Azure Virtual Machines](https://github.com/signalfx/integrations/tree/master/azure-vm)[](sfx_link:azure-vm) and [Azure Logic App](https://github.com/signalfx/integrations/tree/master/azure-logic-app)[](sfx_link:azure-logic-app).

 ### CONFIGURATION

+Before you begin, you must be an administrator of your SignalFx account.

-To connect SignalFx to Microsoft Azure, you’ll create a new Application in Azure for SignalFx to use.
-You must be an administrator of your SignalFx account to connect SignalFx to Microsoft Azure. <a target="_blank" href=
+To connect SignalFx to Azure, you must create a new application in Azure for SignalFx to use.

-"https://docs.signalfx.com/en/latest/integrations/azure-info.html#connect-to-azure">Click here for detailed instructions.</a>
+See <a target="_blank" href= "https://docs.signalfx.com/en/latest/integrations/azure-info.html#connect-to-azure">Connect to Microsoft Azure</a> for the procedure.

 ### USAGE

-See <a target="_blank" href="https://docs.signalfx.com/en/latest/integrations/azure-info.html">our detailed Azure integration guide</a> for more information.
+See the <a target="_blank" href="https://docs.signalfx.com/en/latest/integrations/azure-info.html">Azure integration guide</a> for more information.

-### METRICS
+#### METRICS

-For more information about the metrics emitted by Microsoft Azure Monitor, see the documentation for individual services.
+For more information about the metrics emitted by Azure Monitor, see the documentation for individual services.

-### LICENSE
+#### LICENSE

 This integration is released under the Apache 2.0 license.
-See [LICENSE](./LICENSE) for more details.
+See [LICENSE](./LICENSE) for more information.